tamhinsf/ChannelSurf/README.md

 * Find a user whose account you'd like to use with this example
   * Alternatively, you can choose to use your Office 365 administrator account

-## Create the Channel Surf CLI Application in Azure Active Directory
+## Create the Channel Surf Application in Azure Active Directory

 You must register this application in the Azure Active Directory tenant associated with your Office 365 organization.